Senior Lecturer in Psychology

 - PSYM94 Biological Psychology and Addiction

-I am Personal Tutor for Stage 2 and Stage 3 and supervise final year undergraduate research projects and Masters research projects.
-I also teach on our MSc Conversion course.
+I am Personal Tutor for undergraduate students and supervise final year undergraduate research projects and Masters research projects.
+I also teach on our MSc Conversion and our online MSc Psychology courses.

 Research interests for potential research students